Your Cart

 Air contains oxygen, which can react with the metals in the gold alloy and form oxides.
 Humidity can accelerate the oxidation process by providing moisture and electrolytes.
 Pollutants, such as sulfur dioxide or carbon monoxide, can also interact with the metals in the gold alloy and cause discoloration.

-Another reason why gold can turn black is chemical reactions with substances on your skin or in the environment.
+While discussing how gold can be black, we find another major reason.
+It is chemical reactions with substances on your skin or in the environment.
 These substances can include perfumes, lotions, cosmetics, and even your own sweat.
 These substances can contain acids and other chemicals that can react with the metals in the gold alloy and cause discoloration.

 One of the most common chemicals that can cause gold to turn black is chlorine, which is found in many household products, such as bleach, disinfectants, and swimming pool water.
 Chlorine can react with the metals in the gold alloy and form chlorides, which can have a dark or black appearance.
 Chlorine can also damage the structure of the gold alloy and make it more brittle and prone to cracking.